 No. The Lobbying Ordinance does not regulate any actions of an organization's volunteers.
 Their communications with City Officials are not considered lobbying contacts and need not be disclosed.

 Yes.
-If a City Official is present at a meeting, and if one or more of the organization’s owners, compensated officers, or lobbyists makes a comment during the meeting for the purpose of attempting to influence a particular municipal decision, then that comment would be considered a lobbying contact.
+If a City Official is present at a meeting, and if one or more of the organization’s compensated individuals makes a comment during the meeting for the purpose of attempting to influence a particular municipal decision, then that comment is considered a lobbying contact.
+Moreover, if the organization is an Organization Lobbyist, it must register as lobbyists all of the individuals who made lobbying contacts.

 If each separate topic pertains to a separate "municipal decision," and you are communicating with the City Official regarding each topic for the purpose of influencing the decision, then each discussion on a particular topic will count as a separate contact.
 Keep in mind that not every City decision is a "municipal decision" under the Lobbying Ordinance; for example, asking the City Official to fill the potholes in front of your organization’s building is not a "municipal decision."